-Nintendo Switch vs. PlayStation 4: Which console is worth your money?
+Nintendo Switch vs. PlayStation 4: Which console should you buy?

 Design and features

 The PlayStation 4 and Nintendo Switch don’t exactly feel like “competing” consoles.
 The PlayStation 4 is significantly larger and heavier, taking up a much larger amount of space on your shelf or entertainment center.
 The Switch, meanwhile, fits in your hands, and takes up much less space, even when docked into the base station that connects to your TV.
-The Switch’s small size makes it a much easier addition to your shelf than the PlayStation 4, and its simple, primarily black construction has a “modern” look that the Wii U sorely lacked.
+The Switch’s small size makes it a much less intrusive addition to your shelf than the PlayStation 4, and its simple, primarily black construction has a “modern” look that the Wii U sorely lacked.

 The Switch has a number of ports and slots on its outside to make up for its small size.
-In addition to the proprietary game card slot — the system is far too small to use discs — the Switch features a microSD card slot capable of holding a microSDXC card of up to 8TB in size.
-You won’t be running out of room for your games with one of those installed!
+In addition to the proprietary game card slot — the system is far too small to use discs — the Switch features a microSD card slot that supports microSDXC cards, which currently store up to 512GB.
+You won’t be running out of room for your games with one of those installed.
 Taking a page out of Apple’s book, the console also features a single USB-C port.

+The Switch has a more sturdy feel and sleek look than both the Wii U gamepad and its Nintendo 3DS cousins.
+Its screen, however, is plastic and can scratch easily, even from sliding it in and out of the dock.
+We highly recommend purchasing a screen protector.
+The plastic screen does help keep it from shattering when dropped.

 In its portable configuration, the Switch gets up to six hours of battery life, and requires about three hours in its base station to charge.
+It’s important to note that intensive games such as The Legend of Zelda: Breath of the Wild and Super Mario Odyssey will get closer to three hours of battery life between charges.
 In portable mode, you can use the Switch’s standard headphone jack, accelerometer, gyroscope, and brightness sensor.
-These features are primarily replicated by hardware in the Switch’s various controllers when the console is docked.
+These features are primarily replicated by hardware in the Switch’s Joy-Cons or Pro controller when the console is docked.

-The PlayStation 4, in contrast, is a relatively “normal” home console, featuring two USB 3.1 ports, as well as HDMI out and a PlayStation camera port —the camera port is necessary for using PlayStation VR, which the PlayStation 4 must connect to via both USB and HDMI, as well.
-New PlayStation 4 models — commonly referred to as “slim” systems — have replaced the sensor-based buttons of past systems with physical buttons, which cuts down on unintended disc ejections.
+The PlayStation 4, by contrast, is a relatively “normal” home console, featuring two USB 3.1 ports, as well as HDMI out and a PlayStation camera port.
+The camera port is necessary for using PlayStation VR, which the PlayStation 4 must connect to via both USB and HDMI.
+The PlayStation 4 Slim also replaced the sensor-based buttons of past systems with physical buttons, which cuts down on unintended disc ejections.

+In terms of storage, the PS4 Slim comes with a 500 GB or 1 TB model, depending on the model, and that hard drive can be replaced with a larger storage option, or supplemented by an external drive.

-Though the PlayStation 4 can’t be played “undocked,” if you have a PlayStation Vita, it can stream games from its bigger sibling, letting you play games untethered from a television via WiFi.
-It’s not an ideal way to play games and they are rarely optimized for this, but it’s the closest corollary to the Switch on the market today.
+Though the PlayStation 4 can’t be played “undocked,” if you have a PlayStation Vita, it can stream games from its bigger sibling, letting you play games untethered from a television via Wi-Fi.
+It’s not the ideal way to play most games, though.
+Unlike the Switch, few games are optimized for remote play, but it’s the closest corollary to the Switch on the market today.

-With multiple controller configurations, total portability, and a tiny footprint, we think the Nintendo Switch will likely offer a more versatile experience.
+With multiple controller configurations, total portability, and a tiny footprint, we think the Switch offers a more versatile experience from a design perspective.

 Winner: Nintendo Switch